 It’s a question asked by streamers who want to make sure their stream stays in good standing with the platform.
 Do not fear – there’s a few things you can do to make sure you stream music legally.

 Consider which platform you stream on.
 YouTube uses Content ID which generates a copyright claim once it detects music that requires broadcast rights – the infringed music rights holder can decide on whether the content is issued with a takedown notice.

-When it comes to Twitch, the platform is also focussed on strict following of DMCA guidelines.
-The platform states that they “will promptly terminate without notice the accounts of those determined by us to be “repeat infringers”.
-What this means in practise is that if you do get a DMCA, you need to make sure that you get rid of clips and VODs from your stream - otherwise you’re not only putting your channel at risk, but also potentially being the subject of a lawsuit.
-The lawsuit part is probably most relevant to streamers who gather larger audiences, but hey - best not to test the waters.
+When it comes to playing music on Twitch, the platform is also focused on strictly following of DMCA guidelines.
+The platform states they “will promptly terminate without notice the accounts of those determined by us to be ‘repeat infringers’”.
+What this means in practise is that if you do get a DMCA, you need to make sure that you get rid of clips and VODs from your stream – otherwise, you’re not only putting your channel at risk, but also potentially being the subject of a lawsuit.
+The lawsuit part is probably most relevant to streamers who gather larger audiences, but hey – best not to test the waters.

 Facebook Gaming recently allowed partnering streamers you use copyrighted music during streams.
 The platform has worked out deals with a number of labels including Universal, Warner, Sony, Kobalt, and BMG.
 This has initially rolled out for Facebook Gaming partners, but we envision this to roll out to the wider community in due course.